Muhammad al-Jawad: Successor

-After the death of al-Jawad in 220 AH (835 CE), the majority of his followers acknowledged the imamate of his son Ali, later to be known by the epithets al-Hadi (lit. 'the guide') and al-Naqi (lit. 'the distinguished').
-Similar to his father, Ali was also a minor when he succeeded him in 220 AH (835 CE) at the age of about seven.
+After the death of al-Jawad in 220 AH (835), the majority of his followers acknowledged the imamate of his son Ali, later to be known by the epithets al-Hadi (lit. 'the guide') and al-Naqi (lit. 'the distinguished').
+Similar to his father, Ali was also a minor when he succeeded him in 220 AH (835) at the age of about seven.
 The will attributed to al-Jawad in Kitab al-Kafi stipulates that Ali would inherit from him and be responsible for his younger brother, Musa, and his sisters.
 Muhammad al-Jawad is also said to have announced the succession of Ali through his main agent, Muhammad ibn al-Faraj, or through Abu al-Khayrani.
 This messenger relayed the designation to the assembly of companions after the death of al-Jawad and the majority there is reported to have agreed on the imamate of Ali al-Hadi.